 Happier clients and customers stay with you longer, they’re a joy to work with and they shout about your company to their network.
 This then keeps the Attract part of your prospect pool well-topped up and they already partly trust you thanks to your being referred by existing customers.

 So, how does it work?
-Well, we Attract people to our business with inbound marketing content and this gets the Flywheel spinning.
-If the friction during the journey from marketing content to sales conversions is minimal, there is plenty of energy being put into the Flywheel.
+Well, we Attract people to our business with inbound marketing content and this gets the flywheel spinning.
+If the friction during the journey from marketing content to sales conversions is minimal, there's plenty of energy being put into the flywheel.
 The Flywheel picks up

 Without automation in place, you’d be sending out downloads and follow-up emails manually to each and every lead, no matter the time of day.